WW Recipe of the Day: Skinny Vanilla Buttermilk Cake

-This skinny vanilla buttermilk cake is my new absolute favorite cake.
+This low calorie vanilla buttermilk cake is my new absolute favorite cake.

 Even my mom, who can sometimes be a little hard to please when it comes to cakes, gave it a raving review!